The Black Parade: Commercial performance

-The Black Parade debuted at number two in the United States on the Billboard 200 behind Hannah Montana (2006).
+According to Tom Bryant, writing in Not the Life it Seems: The True Lives of My Chemical Romance, "When [The Black Parade] came out, it did not explode.
+Instead, it grew and grew as the band toured it ferociously."
+The album debuted at number two in the United States on the Billboard 200 behind Hannah Montana (2006).
 It also debuted at number two on the UK Albums Chart, behind Robbie Williams' Rudebox (2006).
 In its first week, the album sold 240,000 copies in the US, far surpassing the 38,000 best-week sales of the band's previous album, Three Cheers for Sweet Revenge (2004).
-The band achieved its first number-one single in the United Kingdom with "Welcome to the Black Parade".
+The Black Parade debuted at number two on the Canadian Albums Chart, with first-week sales of over 21,000 copies.
+It was held off the top spot by Gregory Charles' I Think of You (2006), moving an additional 10,000 units in its second week.
 The album debuted at number three on the Australian ARIA Albums Chart and was certified platinum after shipping more than 70,000 copies.
 It debuted atop the charts in New Zealand and was certified platinum there, with shipments of more than 15,000 and has since gone 3× Platinum by the RMNZ.

+The band achieved its first number-one single in the United Kingdom with "Welcome to the Black Parade".
+The same song also became My Chemical Romance's first and only top 10 single in the United States.

 In 2012, The Black Parade was certified Platinum by the International Federation of the Phonographic Industry (IFPI) for one million sales in Europe, and was also certified four-times Platinum by the RIAA, selling over 1.1 million physical copies.
-It has been certified 3× Platinum in the UK, and has sold just over 900,000 units there to date.
+It has been certified 4× Platinum in the UK, and has sold just over 1,200,000 units there as of 2026.
 It received Gold certifications in Argentina (by the CAPIF), Chile (by the IFPI Chile), and Italy (by the FIMI).
-The Black Parade was given the Platinum Europe Award by the International Federation of the Phonographic Industry for one million sales in Europe.
-The limited edition boxed set also earned My Chemical Romance a nomination for Best Boxed/Special Limited Edition at the 50th Annual Grammy Awards in 2008.
-As of January 2018 the album had sold over three million copies in the U.S. The album was also certified 3× Platinum in Canada by Music Canada.
-"Welcome to the Black Parade", a single from The Black Parade became My Chemical Romance's first and only top 10 single in the United States.
+As of January 2018 the album had sold over three million copies in the U.S. The album was also certified 4× Platinum in Canada by Music Canada.